Alex Ruff

 Alex Ruff (born 1974) is a Canadian politician who was elected to represent the riding of Bruce—Grey—Owen Sound in the House of Commons of Canada in the 2019 federal election and re-elected in both the 2021 Canadian federal election and 2025 Canadian federal election.
 He is a retired Colonel in the Canadian Armed Forces (CAF).

 Background and education

-Ruff grew up on a farm just outside of Tara, ON the eldest of five boys.
+Ruff grew up on a farm just outside of Tara, Ontario.
+He is the eldest of five boys.
 He attended Arran-Tara Elementary School and Chesley District High School.
 Ruff graduated from the Royal Military College of Canada in 1997 with an honours degree in space science.

 Military career

 As an infantry officer within The Royal Canadian Regiment and throughout his 25-year career, Ruff was posted to Garrison Petawawa, Kingston, CFB Gagetown, Canadian Forces College in Toronto, and to Canadian Special Operations Forces Command headquarters and Canadian Joint Operations Command both of which are in Ottawa.
 He had six operational deployments: Operation Recuperation (ice storm in eastern Ontario/western Quebec, 1998), twice as part of the Stabilisation Force in Bosnia and Herzegovina - Operation Palladium (Bosnia, 1998–99 and 2001), two tours in Afghanistan, first on Operation Athena (Kandahar, Afghanistan in 2007 and then on Operation Attention in Kabul, Afghanistan in 2012) and most recently as part of Combined Joint Task Force – Operation Inherent Resolve (Baghdad, Iraq in 2018–19).
 He retired from the CAF in early 2019.